-CITIZENSHIP STATUS - This category prevents deniel of employment and or educational opportunities because of a person's citizenship or immigration educational opportunities because of a person's support and/or efficiency or leck place of origin; or because an individual has the physical, cultural or linguistic characteristics of a particular group.
+CITIZENSHIP STATUS - This category prevents deniel of employment and or educational opportunities because of a person's citizenship or immigration educational opportunities because of a person's citizenship or immigration or educational opportunities because of a person's support and/or efficiency or educational opportunities because of a person's support and/or efficiency or educational opportunities.

 COLOR - This category prevents denial and/or educational opportunities because of a person's skin tone.
-Color discrimination can occur within the same PREGNANCY - This category prevents denial of employment and/or rece; for example someone who has a darker complexion may discriminate against educational opportunities for women who are pregnant someone that has a lighter complexion.
+Color discrimination can occur within the same PREGINANCY - This category prevents denial of employment and/or race; for example someone who has a darker complexion may discriminate against someone that has a lighter complexion.